 This article has been fact-checked, ensuring the accuracy of any cited facts and confirming the authority of its sources.

 The Beanie Baby fervor may have cooled off since the early aughts, but you might be surprised how many of these plushies still hold serious value.
 But between the multiple print runs of most Beanie Babies, the “wishful thinking” ads on eBay, and the number of fakes out there, there’s a lot going into the pricing of a single Beanie Baby.
 While most of them aren’t worth more than a few dollars, some can sell for thousands of dollars.
-Here, we’ll break down everything you need to know so that you can get top dollar for your collectibles.
+We even met with toy collecting expert Eireann Kanzig to help break down everything you need to know so that you can get top dollar for your collectibles.

 Steps